analogdevicesinc/ai8x-synthesis/README.md

 #### Bias Memories

 Bias values are stored in separate bias memories.
 There are four bias memory instances available, and a layer can access any bias memory instance where at least one processor is enabled.
 By default, bias memories are automatically allocated using a modified Fit-First Descending (FFD) algorithm.
-Before considering the required resource sizes in descending order, and placing values in the bias memory with most available resources, the algorithm places those bias values that require a single specified bias memory.
+Before considering the required resource sizes in descending order, and placing values in the bias memory with the most available resources, the algorithm places those bias values that require a single specified bias memory.
 The bias memory allocation can optionally be controlled using the [`bias_group`](#`bias_group` (Optional)) configuration option.

 ### Weight Storage Example